 Current Track conditions

 Conditions on the Track change almost daily and walkers must stay abreast of these impacts.
 Walkers should always check the current Track conditions before embarking on a walk.
-We always advise that you visit the current Track conditions page supplied by DEC for a list of Track conditions.

 The Bibbulmun Track often has temporary diversions and realignments for various reasons, which can extend the distance to be walked on any day.
 If you come across such a variation, follow the trail markers as opposed to your map.
 The Track will soon re-join the trail indicated on the map.